 - Educational institutions in the Greater Wichita region are aggressively developing new and timely training and certification programs to meet emerging talent needs.
 By working directly with area businesses, the graduates of these programs enter or re-enter the workforce with of-the-moment skills.

 “As a technology company, we have realized that Wichita’s local universities are producing a lot of great technical talent.”

 - Tariq Azmi, Founding Member & VP at Ember Enterprises Inc.

-- Wichita State University's National Institute for Digital Transformation focuses on developing new and innovative digital technologies including research and innovation in cloud computing and software development utilizing high-speed broadband in Kansas, cybersecurity and cyber operations and in-demand system engineering technology.
+- Wichita State University's National Institute for Research and Digital Transformation focuses on developing new and innovative digital technologies including research and innovation in cloud computing and software development utilizing high-speed broadband in Kansas, cybersecurity and cyber operations and in-demand system engineering technology.

 - Wichita Technical Institute graduates over 70 students annually in Computer Technology and Network Administration.